Multiple Zone

 [0009] Feasibility of loading in the indicated pattern.

-[0010] However, Lockheed-Martin give no detailed directions about
+[0010] However, Lockheed-Martin give no detailed directions

-should perform, particularly as regards uniformity of airflow.
+calculations it should perform, particularly as regards

 SUMMARY OF THE INVENTION

-[0011] The present invention is based on the premise that in order
+[0011] The present invention is based on the premise that in

-inherently better to modify the characteristics of an autoclave to
+treatment, it is inherently better to modify the characteristics

-take account of the characteristics of the load rather than to
+of an autoclave to take account of the characteristics of the

-modify the characteristics of the load.
+autoclave happens to have and modify the characteristics of the

-[0012] One problem that arises when complex loads are heat treated
+[0012] One problem that arises when complex loads are heat

-and hence of heat transfer to the load.
+gas and hence of heat transfer to the load.

 [0013] That problem is solved according to the invention by a

-method of heat treating a load as aforesaid in an autoclave, which
+method of heat treating a load as aforesaid in an autoclave,

 [0014] Thus the invention may comprise an autoclave for